 There are many factors that influence how your breasts will look afterwards.

-You - The most important of these is what you are starting with (see above) – in other words your age, your anatomy and your breast tissue quality.
+You - The most important of these is what you are starting with (see above) – in other words your age, your anatomy and your breast shape and tissue quality.
 Implant planning starts on the basis of your own dimensions so that it suits your figure.
 Smoking increases the risk of problems with wound healing and infection.
-All patients are advised to quit smoking before surgery, as many weeks ahead as possible.
+All patients must quit smoking at least six weeks before surgery.

 Implant size is not everything but too much volume will look disproportional and unnatural while too little may leave you disappointed.
 You should take time to make sure the size you choose is the most appropriate.

 Implant shape will have some influence but depending on your circumstances perhaps less than you might think.
 Most women seek a natural looking outcome.
 The modern era of breast implant surgery limits the application for teardrop shaped textured surface implants.
 A smooth surface round implant will be recommended to most patients.
 Implant size, gel type and degree of projection nevertheless do influence the shape of your result.
 There have been siginificant technological leaps in smooth round implants over the past two decades.
 We will help you understand the different choices.